 To safeguard their business against the heightened threat without creating additional friction, retailers are setting out on enhancing their fraud detection mechanisms in 2021.

 At the moment, machine learning in retail is sought after as the most viable technology for thwarting human-emulating fraud scripts.
 Assessing transactions in real time against historical data and numerous criteria, the algorithms can accurately detect anomalous activities that indicate a fraud attempt and timely halt them.
-What makes machine learning even more invaluable in the evolving ecommerce fraud landscape of today is that the software continuously teaches itself and thus can identify even new and obscure scam schemes.
+What makes machine learning in ecommerce an even more invaluable tool to fight fraud is that the software continuously teaches itself and thus can identify even new and obscure scam schemes.

 The events of 2020 have marked a major turning point for retail, fast-forwarding the industry’s innovations.
-Now, when there is no need for urgent recovery efforts and speedy rollouts, businesses can step back to assess the shifts in customer behavior and recent retail tech advancements and work out a more long-term digital transformation strategy.
+Now, when there is no need for urgent recovery efforts and speedy rollouts, businesses can step back to assess the shifts in customer behavior and recent retail tech advancements (like the emergence of the MACH architecture) and work out a more long-term digital transformation strategy.
 Consumers’ quest for convenient and mobile-first experiences as well as their concerns about health and cybersecurity have shaped the retail landscape for years to come, and solutions that deliver on these needs prove most worthwhile to adopt today.